Cati94/FireRisk/README.md

 ## Known Limitations

-- All analysis is mock-first and heuristic until real provider credentials and validation datasets are supplied.
+- All analysis is mock-first and heuristic until real provider credentials and validation datasets are supplied; `FIRERISK_ENABLE_MOCKS=true` is the default.
-- Fire spread, post-fire severity, erosion, runoff, prevention priorities, and AI output are not calibrated scientific predictions.
+- Fire spread, post-fire severity, erosion, runoff, prevention priorities, and AI output are not calibrated scientific predictions — they are transparent heuristics meant to be reviewed by a human.
 - No operational orders are generated; outputs are analytical support with confidence, assumptions, warnings, and missing data.
-- Snapshots are in memory only and reset when the Node process restarts.
+- Snapshots (simulation, decision, post-fire, prevention) are held in memory only (`*-store.mjs` modules) and reset when the Node process restarts.
+There is no database or file persistence layer.
+- `WeatherUndergroundProvider` and `XWeatherProvider` are implemented against their documented APIs but have not been validated against live credentials in this delivery; they fall back to mock/degraded behavior without keys.
-- GeoJSON export endpoints return JSON payloads now; file download/PDF/CSV export is prepared but not implemented.
+- `GET /api/exports/geojson` returns JSON payloads; file download/PDF/CSV export is prepared (see `docs/DATA_SOURCES.md`) but not implemented.
-- Replay uses generated mock frames, not observed historical incident progression.
+- `GET /api/replay/mock` uses generated mock frames, not observed historical incident progression.
-- MapLibre is loaded from a CDN, so offline browser sessions show the map fallback while APIs continue to work.
+- MapLibre is loaded from a CDN, so offline browser sessions show the map fallback while the internal APIs continue to work.
+- Automated test coverage is limited to the core providers/engines (see [Tests And Hardening](#tests-and-hardening)); `src/server.mjs` routing and the post-fire/prevention engines are only exercised manually.
+- Contracts in `contracts/*.ts` are TypeScript type definitions used as documentation/reference; the runtime code is plain JavaScript (`.mjs`) and is not type-checked against them by a build step.

 ## Map Behavior